These offline marketing techniques, once common knowledge, are largely unknown to today's generation of marketers.

 It focused on low-cost/no-cost ways they could promote their businesses on their own.

 No Madison Avenue advertising agency.
 No million-dollar ad budget.
 No Superbowl TV commercials.
 No celebrity endorsements.
 No blogs.
 No Facebook or Twitter.
+No web sites.
+No e-mail.

 Just proven, rock-solid strategies for producing great marketing results on a shoestring that worked like gangbusters!